johnrsibert/JonzPandemic/index.md

 learned how to improve treatment of the disease to reduce mortality.
 So while the situation seems scary, especially so as we move into our second year of the pandemic, there are reasons to be optimistic.
-Several vaccines available and really effective.
-All vaccines are nearly 100% effective in preventing death and serious illness and over 90% effective in preventing infection.
-To paraphrase the President of the United States of America, Joe Biden: **Get the jab!
-Get the shots, wear your mask, or die!**
+Several vaccines are available and are **very effective**.
+All vaccines are nearly 100% effective in preventing death and serious illness and over 90% effective in preventing infection, even against newly emerging variants.
+So, to paraphrase the Forty-sixth President of the United States of America, Joe Biden: **Get the jab!
+Wear your mask!
+Or die!**

 So please have a look at this stuff and act like a Fourteenth Century Venetian, keep away from sick people, wear a mask,